-The Financial Counseling Program, funded by the CARES Act assists individuals who desire help with household budgeting.
-Together with the Financial Counselor, participants in this program receive workshops, one-on-one budget assistance, and opportunities to make smart decisions in saving for the future, especially during COVID-19.
-Throughout this program, individuals are able to open bank accounts and purchase assets.
+The Financial Counseling Program, funded by the CARES Act assisted individuals who desired help with household budgeting.
+Together with the Financial Counselor, participants in this program received workshops, one-on-one budget assistance, and opportunities to make smart decisions in saving for the future, especially during COVID-19.
+Throughout this program, individuals were able to open bank accounts and purchase assets.